Producks/pipex-42/README.md

 * Handle if input or output aren't found like shell ✔️
 * Handle \' and \" ✔️
 * Doesn't handle \' and \" together ❌
-* Handle returning an error message when error happen ✔️
+* Handle returning an error message when an error happen ✔️
 * Doesn't handle the exact same error message has shell ❌
 * Bonus ❌
 # Pipex Flowchart: